Our little piece of marine paradise

 Can I raft another vessel along side my vessel?

-Only on swing moorings are you able to raft another vessel along side, providing that vessel does not exceed 6.75m AND the mooring has been endorsed with “+ 6.75metres” All hire mooring are endorsed for + 6.75 metres.
+Only on swing moorings are you able to raft another vessel along side, providing that vessel does not exceed 6.75m AND the mooring has been endorsed and displays the lettering “+ 6.75metres” on the float All RIA hire rental moorings are endorsed for + 6.75 metres.
 Each vessel must pay the appropriate admission fees.

 Can I swap moorings if I am a Licensee?

-Two Licensees within the same bay are able to request a permanent mooring swap as often as they wish on application to the RIA.
-Under Regulation 30, and subject to approval including satisfactory mooring assessments and apparatus ownership, this process will now will incur an administration fee per Licensee upon final approval.
-Licensee need to advise the RIA what they wish to happen to their Authorised Users, keep them with the mooring or take them to the new mooring.
-Should the swap occur, any grandfather clauses in existence will cease to have effect.
+Two Licensees within the same bay are able to request a permanent mooring swap on application to the RIA.
+Under Regulation 30, and subject to approval including satisfactory mooring assessments, inspection reports, and apparatus ownership, this process will incur an administration fee per Licensee upon approval.
+Licensees need to advise the RIA what they wish to happen to their Authorised Users: either keep them with the mooring or take them to the new mooring.
+Should the swap occur, any grandfather clause in existence will cease to have effect.

 Can I use any mooring?